lgastako/mon/README.md

     2. If ANY python file changes, re-run the tests.
     3. If ANY css file changes, re-run the minification process.

 You can reference the name of the changed file like so:

     {
         "rules": {
-            "**/*": "echo '%(filename)s changed.'",
+            "**/*": "echo '%(filename)s changed.'"
         }
+    }

+You can also provide a list of commands instead a single command, like so:

+    {
+        "rules": {
+            "README.txt": [
+                "spellcheck README.txt",
+                "pdfify README.txt -o README.pdf"
+            ]
+        }
+    }

 Advanced
 --------

-You can create named lists to DRY things up:
+You can create named lists to DRY things up or provide a list of patterns for a single rule:

     {
         "names": {